-Of the 332 reported accidents/incidents in 2021-2022, two resulted in claims filed with the District's insurance provider.
-Neither of these claims resulted in payments to the claimants.
-However, as mentioned above, the District has received a Notice of Claim related to one of these claims.
+Of the 410 reported accidents/incidents in 2022-2023, two resulted in claims filed with the District's insurance provider.
+Neither of these claims have resulted in payments to the claimants to date.
+However, the District has received a Notice of Claim for both of these claims.